ldgkrey/qcenabler/readme.md

 Extract the zip from the [Release](https://github.com/ldgkrey/foundrygamemods_qcenabler/releases) page into your Mods folder.

 ## Todo
-- Configurations ( key config at least)
 - Investigate what part of the scanning throws the error and try to fix it.
-- Cursor locking/unlocking (currently a ingame ui is needed for interaction)